aspose-html/aspose-html-reference-tutorials/html/english/java/custom-schema-message-handling/custom-schema-message-filter/_index.md

 In this method, you extract the protocol from the request's URI and compare it with your custom schema.
 If they match, the method returns `true`, indicating that the request passes through the filter; otherwise, it returns `false`.

 ## Step 3: Instantiate and Use the Custom Filter
-Once you've defined your custom filter class, the next step is to create an instance of it and use it within your application.
+Create an instance of your filter and provide the desired schema (for example, “https”).
+This object will be supplied to the Aspose.HTML processing pipeline.

 ```java
 CustomSchemaMessageFilter filter = new CustomSchemaMessageFilter("https");